khadijahW/Flash028/Cyber-Threat-Hunt.md

 - Answer: BitSentinelCore.exe

 ---

-## Flag 2: Malicious File Written Somewhere
+${{\color{Teal}\Huge{\textsf{Flag 2: Malicious File Written Somewhere}}}}\$<br>

 Objective:
-Confirm that the fake antivirus binary was written to the disk on the host system.
+- Confirm that the fake antivirus binary was written to the disk on the host system.

 What to Hunt:
-Identify the one responsible for dropping the malicious file into the disk.
+- Identify the one responsible for dropping the malicious file into the disk.

 Thought:
-This validates the delivery mechanism of the dropper and supports behavioral indicators of compromise, particularly in directories often used by malware.
+- This validates the delivery mechanism of the dropper and supports behavioral indicators of compromise, particularly in directories often used by malware.

 Hints:
 1. Legit software